tmlee/bootstrap-select-rails/README.md

 Assets for https://github.com/silviomoreto/bootstrap-select - see it for details

-add to application.js and application.css something like
+add the following to application.js

     //= require bootstrap-select

+add the following to application.css

+		*= require bootstrap-select

 ## Installation